About

 In short, we don’t use chemicals or anything man-made on our farm.
 Our animals eat only organic feed and are never given medications.

-So what happens if our animals get sick?
-We use nature, naturally (no pun intended).
-The same thing applies when it comes to our plants.
-If disease creeps in we use nature to deal with it.
+So, what happens if our animals get sick?
+We use nature—naturally (no pun intended).
+The same thing applies to our plants.
+If disease creeps in, we use nature to deal with it.
 We use permaculture practices to keep our plants pest and disease-free.

-So why do so many think that organic is a gimmick?
-Well, to be certified as an organic farm the government gets involved and that's where it can get a bit "tricky".
-How does one know if a farm simply hasn't paid some fee to have an organic stamp placed on their produce or meat?
-The answer is, honestly we don't.
-This is why it's a good idea to get to know your local organic farmer and see how they raise their livestock or grow their plants.
+So why do so many think organic is a gimmick?
+Well, to be certified as an organic farm, the government gets involved—and that’s where it can get a bit "tricky."
+How does one know if a farm simply hasn’t paid some fee to have an organic stamp placed on their produce or meat?
+The answer is, honestly, we don’t.
+This is why it’s a good idea to get to know your local organic farmer and see how they raise their livestock or grow their plants.

-A lot of local small Organic Farms simply chose not to get the government involved so that they don't have to pay the huge cost of being "certified" organic.
-Most small-scale farms simply can't afford the cost anyway.
+A lot of small local organic farms simply choose not to get the government involved because they can’t afford the huge cost of being "certified" organic.
+Most small-scale farms simply can’t afford it anyway.

-The only way to know if what you are getting is truly organic is to get to know your local organic farmer.
-Besides, at the end of the day, who do you think you can trust more the large-scale farms that you will never meet or see how they raise their meat or grow their vegetables and who have the money to simply pay for the organic certification or the small scale local farms that allow you to come to visit and see their animals and produce for yourself?
+The only way to know if what you’re getting is truly organic is to get to know your local organic farmer.
+Besides, at the end of the day, who do you think you can trust more—the large-scale farms that you will never meet and never see how they raise their meat or grow their vegetables, and who have the money to simply pay for the organic certification—or the small-scale local farms that allow you to come visit and see their animals and produce for yourself?

-What's the big deal with Organic anyway?
-What's the difference?
-Well, the difference is good whole healthy food or highly medicated and chemically treated food that once it's all said and done has little to no real nutritional value which can make you sick.
+What’s the big deal with organic anyway?
+What’s the difference?
+Well, the difference is good, whole, healthy food or highly medicated and chemically treated food that, once it’s all said and done, has little to no real nutritional value—and that can make you sick.

-We don't "really" know the long-term effects of eating food that has been sprayed with poisons or genetically modified to have the poison already in the seeds but what we do have is a sense of reasoning.
+We don’t "really" know the long-term effects of eating food that has been sprayed with poisons or genetically modified to have poison already in the seeds, but what we do have is reasoning.

-Before we genetically modified plants and sprayed our food with poison we had less cancer and less dementia, and until about thirty years ago we'd never even heard of autism.
+Before we genetically modified plants and sprayed our food with poison, we had less cancer, less dementia, and until about thirty years ago, we’d never even heard of autism.
 So, you figure it out.

-I'm not saying (since I legally can't) that these things are causation but NO ONE can legally say they are not since NO ONE has tested it.
-You and your family are the tests.
-Right now you are the study.
+I’m not saying (since I legally can’t) that these things are a causation, but no one can legally say they are not, since no one has tested it.
+You and your family are the test subjects.
+Right now, you are the study.
 What are the results showing us?
-After all, isn't that how science is practiced?
+After all, isn’t that how science is practiced?

-We look at the long-term effects of things to determine whether or not it is causation.
-Well, all I know is that before we contaminated our food supply we didn't have these issues.
-At least not as much as we do now.
+We look at the long-term effects of things to determine whether or not it’s a causation.
+Well, all I know is that before we contaminated our food supply, we didn’t have these issues—at least, not as much as we do now.

-We didn't medicate our children to make them pay attention in class forty years ago.
-Children weren't obese and diabetic.
-And Alzheimer's, dementia, and autism weren't the "norm" as it is today.
+We didn’t medicate our children to make them pay attention in class forty years ago.
+Children weren’t obese and diabetic.
+And Alzheimer’s, dementia, and autism weren’t the "norm" as they are today.

-I also like to tell people who question the organic life, if you love how you look and like how you feel then keep doing what you're doing.
-It's working!
-But if you aren't praising God when you look in the mirror or you can't go a day without some sort of pain medication then perhaps you should try something different.
+I also like to tell people who question the organic lifestyle: If you love how you look and feel, then keep doing what you're doing.
+It’s working!
+But if you aren’t praising God when you look in the mirror or you can't go a day without some sort of pain medication, maybe it’s time to try something different.

 Not convinced?
 Read our blogs on the subject.